-Good news!
+Absolutely!
 According to the Dairy Council of California, it's perfectly fine to freeze milk for later use.
 You just have to make sure you do so before the expiration or "best by" date.
-If you find yourself always pouring out-of-date milk down the drain, this simple solution can save you money and reduce food waste.

 How to Freeze Milk

-You can actually freeze milk in its original container, so long as that container is plastic.
-If your milk comes in a glass or cardboard container, transfer it into a freezer-safe plastic container before you freeze.
+Milk can be frozen in its original container, so long as that container is plastic.
+If your milk comes in a glass or cardboard container, you'll want to transfer it into a freezer-safe plastic container before you freeze it.
 Milk will expand when frozen, causing glass or cardboard to break — and you don't want that mess in your freezer.

 How to Thaw Milk